 So, since this is a harsh judgment a.k.a snark-free zone and we weren’t all raised the same or share the same life experiences, I would hope that you all keep the comments kind, constructive, and nourishing.
 If that is way too difficult, keep the comments nonexistent.
 Mkay?
 Mkay.*~*

 Before we begin, click here to get your free 14-page journal; 3 Steps to Heal Yourself Journal.

 HOW TO INCREASE YOUR JOY WITH THESE 7 SELF CARE METHODS.

 I know this is called Self-Care Saturday, but I wanted to go over what can be done daily to preserve yourself.
 If done daily your self-care Saturday won’t seem so overwhelming or daunting to tackle.

-1. Bathing at Least Once a Day.
+1. Bathe at Least Once a Day.
 A task so simple for most may be difficult for someone who has lost themselves.
 A part of getting back to yourself is keeping your body clean.
 This is important to avoid not only smelling but avoid yeast/ fungal infections on the creases and folds of the body.
 It’s also important to keep the skin clean and wash away body oil build-up that causes acne.
-It’s also refreshing to the skin and to the body to feel the warm water and the massaging your entire body with a bar of soap, a loofah, washcloth or just your hands and some soap.

 So, whether it’s in the shower, the bathtub, or a birdbath at the sink.
 Wash your body.

-I recommend trying some of my favorite eco-friendly soaps and body scrubs.
+I recommend trying some of my favorite eco-friendly soaps, body washes, and body scrubs.